 Recently I was compelled to learn python since it seemed like a lot of different forces were driving me to do so.
 After learning the syntax basics I figured I would take the next step to start learning Django since it is the predominant web framework for python, and I am a web developer.

-One of the things that I found particularly disheartening is the severe lack of video tutorials available on the web.
+One of the things I found particularly disheartening is the severe lack of video tutorials available on the web.
 I am a huge fan of videos because I learn best visually, almost to a fault.
 There are a few scattered around here and there, but most are out of date.
 The fortunate things is Django has some of the best documentation for a project I have ever seen, but at the end of the day it is documentation and sometimes some dots don’t connect well in them.

 I make the point about video tutorials because, I guess, I was spoiled in the .NET and the Ruby world where there are videos everywhere.
 Someone is always doing a new one.
 Take RailsCasts for example, it has been going strong for a long time now.
 I feel Django can really benefit from some kind of video tutorials as well.